a-morales/kwm/README.md

 *Kwm* runs a local daemon to read messages and trigger functions.
 *Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define
-a mapping between keys and these functions.The config file ".kwmrc" also uses *Kwmc* to apply initial settings upon startup.
+a mapping between keys and these functions.
+The config file ".kwmrc" also uses *Kwmc* to apply initial
+settings upon startup.
 Because of this, *Kwmc* needs to be placed in your path to ensure that everything
 works as expected.
 For information, check the readme located within the *kwmc* folder.

-*Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior to their delivery to a foreground application.
+*Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior
+to their delivery to a foreground application.

 This allows for functionality such as focus-follows-mouse, remapping keys, and most importantly global hotkeys
 for interacting with *Kwm*, and so hotkeys.cpp can and should be customized by the user.